tig-robertgrundeken/ghoma-google-home/README.md

 Copy and Paste the message to the clipboard.

+!!!
+Here you see that your username and encrypted password are send over http:// which is easily to intercepted.
+Best would be that G-Homa should send the request over https://.

 ## PHP Script Example
 You can use the sample PHP file.
 Keep in mind it is a sample and it is not secure!
 Get your FUserAccount, FPassword and FActionNo from the message and use it in the PHP Script.